alexpengyl1/paneljet/README.md

 Example natural-language intents:

 - "Pack this folder into an Illustrator figure and make it 180 mm wide with auto height."
+- "Treat A as a 2 by 2 block, B as a single panel, C as a 3 by 3 block, and place A and B above C."
 - "Arrange these files as A-H and open Illustrator."
 - "Preview the smart layout before generating the AI file."